alexay-nesterenko/pega-streaming-framework/README.md

 ![Classic Clipboard-to-XML streaming approach](https://raw.githubusercontent.com/alexay-nesterenko/pega-streaming-framework/master/classic.png "Classic Clipboard-to-XML streaming approach")

 It consists of the next steps:
-1. Two types of data model are created: business data model and integration data model.
+1. Two types of data model are created: Business data model and Integration data model.
 2. Clipboard page is transformed from business data model into integration data model with help of Data Transform rules.
 3. Then Clipboard page is streamed from integration data model into XML with help of XML Stream rules.

 Motivation for this project was to improve this streaming process from the next prospective:
 1.	**Performance:** there are two processing stages – mapping to integration model and steaming to XML.
 For big Clibpboard structures two stages are giving a performance overhead. **Is it possible to have only one processing stage?**
-2.	**Memory consumption:** both Data and Integration models are kept in memory during the processing.
+2.	**Memory consumption:** both Business and Integration data models are kept in memory during the processing.
 Is it possible to have only one data model in memory?
 3.	**Maintainability:** even to add a new single property, all the layers must be modified – Data Transform rules, Integration model and XML Stream rules. **Is it possible to have only one point of modification?**
 ## What it does
 To achieve improvements mentioned above, this project applies [Extensible Stylesheet Language Transformations technology (XSLT)](https://www.w3.org/TR/xslt/ "Extensible Stylesheet Language Transformations technology"):